masonNick/InternetSecurity/README.md

 - 3/26/2019
   - Looking into how to write a program to create a self assigned certificate to secure a given website.
 Research on what it takes to complete this task, and looking into sudo commands.
   - I updated and uploaded a technical report overview and formatting to github.
+- 3/28/2019
+  - Starting technical report section on SSL certificates and Certificate Authorities.

 **Helpful References**
 - https://www.netburner.com/learn/creating-a-self-signed-certificate-for-secure-iot-applications/